Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Classes/Barbarian/Barbarian.md

 In addition, while your Rage is active, you can channel primal power when you attempt certain tasks; whenever you make an ability check using one of the following skills, you can make it as a Strength check even if it normally uses a different ability: [[Proficiency#Skill Proficiencies|Acrobatics]], [[Proficiency#Skill Proficiencies|Intimidation]], [[Proficiency#Skill Proficiencies|Perception]], [[Proficiency#Skill Proficiencies|Stealth]], or [[Proficiency#Skill Proficiencies|Survival]].
 When you use this ability, your Strength represents primal power coursing through you, honing your agility, bearing, and senses.
 #### Level 4: Ability Score Improvement
-You gain the [[Ability Score Improvement]] feat (see "[[Rules/Playing the Game/Character Creation/Feats]]") or another feat of your choice for which you qualify.
+You gain the [[Ability Score Improvement]] feat (see "[[Feats]]") or another feat of your choice for which you qualify.
 You gain this feature again at Barbarian levels 8, 12, and 16.
 #### Level 5: Extra Attack
 You can attack twice instead of once whenever you take the [[Actions#Table Actions|Attack action]] on your turn.
 #### Level 5: Fast Movement